Tools Support

 Restrictions and Limitations for DG in LCL

-Restrictions by consolidator size:
+Restrictions by provider size:

 Quantity restrictions:

-Class 3 (flammable): Maximum 1-2 pallets per consolidation; often limited to 500-1000 liters total.
+Class 3, flammable: max 1-2 pallets per batch, often capped at 500-1000 liters total.

 Costs: DG Surcharges for LCL